khanmahmood1/Polling_Project/README.md

 1.Django Framework:

--The Django framework is the backbone of this project, providing tools and libraries for web development.
+-The Django framework is the backbone of this project, providing tools and libraries for web development.<br>
 -It manages URL routing, user authentication, and the overall structure of the web application.

 2.Polling Functionality: